Drawing Tablets for Beginners: A Comprehensive Guide

 What size drawing tablet should I choose?

 Tablet size depends on your workspace and artistic style.
-A medium-sized tablet offers a practical balance between comfort and portability, making it suitable for most users.
-Larger tablets provide a broader drawing area for detailed work, while smaller tablets are easier to transport and ideal for compact desks.
+Medium-sized tablets offer a balance between portability and drawing area for many users.
+Larger tablets provide more space for detailed work, while smaller tablets fit compact desks and are easier to carry.

 Are drawing tablets compatible with all software?